School Board Policy Manual

 III.
 REPORTING GRIEVANCE PROCEDURES

-A. Any student who believes he or she has been the victim of unlawful discrimination by a student, teacher, administrator or other school district personnel, or third party, or any person with knowledge or belief of conduct which may constitute unlawful discrimination toward a student should report the alleged acts immediately to an appropriate school district official designated by this policy or may file a grievance.
+A. Any employee who believes he or she has been the victim of unlawful discrimination by a student, teacher, administrator or other school district personnel, or third party, or any person with knowledge or belief of conduct which may constitute unlawful discrimination toward an employee should report the alleged acts immediately to an appropriate school district official designated by this policy or may file a complaint.
 The school district encourages the reporting party or complainant to use the report form available from the principal or available from the school district office, but oral reports shall be considered complaints as well.
-The complaint must be filed within 90 calendar days of the alleged violation.
-Nothing in this policy shall prevent any person from reporting unlawful discrimination toward a student directly to the superintendent.
+Nothing in this policy shall prevent any person from reporting unlawful discrimination toward an employee directly to the superintendent.

-B. The principal is the person responsible for receiving oral or written reports or grievances of unlawful discrimination toward a student.
-Any adult school district personnel who receives a report of unlawful discrimination toward a student shall inform the principal immediately.
+B. The principal is the person responsible for receiving oral or written reports or complaints of unlawful discrimination toward an employee.
+Any school district employee who receives a report of unlawful discrimination toward an employee shall inform the principal immediately.

 E. The school district shall conspicuously post the name of the Title IX coordinator and human rights officer, including office mailing addresses and telephone numbers.

-F. Submission of a good faith complaint, grievance or report of unlawful discrimination toward a student will not affect the complainant or reporter’s future employment, grades or work assignments.
+F. Submission of a good faith complaint or report of unlawful discrimination toward an employee will not affect the complainant or reporter’s future employment, grades or work assignments.

 G. Use of formal reporting forms is not mandatory.

-A. By authority of the school district, the superintendent, upon receipt of a report, complaint or grievance alleging unlawful discrimination toward a student shall promptly undertake or authorize an investigation if deemed appropriate.
+A. By authority of the school district, the superintendent, upon receipt of a report or grievance alleging unlawful discrimination toward an employee shall promptly undertake or authorize an investigation if deemed appropriate.
 The investigation may be conducted by school district officials or by a third party designated by the school district.
+With respect to allegations against the superintendent, the school board shall decide whether an investigation is appropriate.

 B. The investigation may consist of personal interviews with the complainant, the individual(s) against whom the complaint is filed, and others who may have knowledge of the alleged incident(s) or circumstances giving rise to the complaint.
 The investigation may also consist of any other methods and documents deemed pertinent by the investigator.